DrakirL/DrakirL.github.io/p10/class/knight.md

 You gain 1 additional Skill Point this level. <br>
 Increase one of your Attributes by 1, up to 5.

-### Level 3: Simply Superior
+### Level 2: Simply Superior
 You gain 1 additional Skill Point this level. <br>
 Increase one of your Attributes by 1, up to 5.

-### Level 5: Simply Superior
+### Level 3: Simply Superior
 You gain 1 additional Skill Point this level. <br>
 Increase one of your Attributes by 1, up to 5.

-### Level 7: Simply Superior
+### Level 4: Simply Superior
 You gain 1 additional Skill Point this level. <br>
 Increase one of your Attributes by 1, up to 5.

-### Level 9: Simply Superior
+### Level 5: Simply Superior
 You gain 1 additional Skill Point this level. <br>
 Increase one of your Attributes by 1, up to 5.